myuusubi/SteamDew/README.md

 #### Future Ideas

+- In `SteamDewNetUtils.cs`, it would be preferrable for us to use Steam's method to allocate messages.
+Currently, we are allocating memory ourself, and then free it after we are done sending a message.
+However, this requires two copies: first we copy from OutgoingMessage's byte buffer into unmanaged memory, then the Steam send method will allocate its own buffer and copy our unmanaged memory into its buffer.
+The performance & memory impact is probably negligible, but is is a part that could be improved.
 - It should be possible to instantiate a `GalaxyNetClient`/`GalaxyNetServer` in the `SteamDewNetHelper` as well.
 We may need to patch `GalaxyNetSocket` so that it does not interfere with our Steam sockets, and to also to add extra data for